woocommerce/woocommerce/tests/e2e/env/README.md

 ### Jest Setup

-Jest provides setup and teardown functions similar to PHPUnit.
+Jest provides [setup and teardown functions](https://jestjs.io/docs/setup-teardown) similar to PHPUnit.
 The default setup and teardown is in [`tests/e2e/env/src/setup/jest.setup.js`](src/setup/jest.setup.js).
 Additional setup and teardown functions can be added to [`tests/e2e/config/jest.setup.js`](../config/jest.setup.js)

 ### Container Setup

 Depending on the project and testing scenario, the built in testing environment container might not be the best solution for testing.
 This could be local testing where there is already a testing container, a repository that isn't a plugin or theme and there are multiple folders mapped into the container, or similar.
-The `e2e-environment` container supports using either the built in container or an external container.
-See the the appropriate readme for  details:
+The `e2e-environment` test runner supports using either the built in container or an external container.
+See the appropriate readme for  details:

 - [Built In Container](https://github.com/woocommerce/woocommerce/tree/trunk/tests/e2e/env/builtin.md)
 - [External Container](https://github.com/woocommerce/woocommerce/tree/trunk/tests/e2e/env/external.md)